macchiato-framework/macchiato-async/README.md

 I welcome pull requests, as long as you're also distributing them under the MIT License.

 We are using git-flow.
-Please submit your pull requests from develop.
+Please submit your pull requests from `develop`.

 # License

+Contains code that was initially based on [synchronize.js](https://github.com/alexeypetrushin/synchronize/)

 Copyright © 2016 Numergent Limited.
 Distributed under the MIT License.